Gong fu cha and cha no yu. What is the difference?

 Other notes:

-• In general gong fu cha is seen as a more free-spirited tea ceremony, while chanoyu has a stricter set of rules.
+- In general gong fu cha is seen as a more free-spirited tea ceremony, while chanoyu has a stricter set of rules.
 During gong fu cha, tea gets poured freely, cups overflow, people converse loudly.
-During chanoyu, everything has its right place and proportion.
+Gong Fu Cha is often more flexible and focuses on extracting the best flavors from tea.
+On the other hand, Chanoyu is more ritualistic and is deeply embedded in the Zen Buddhist tradition, emphasizing simplicity, mindfulness, and respect.

 How To Brew Tea Gong Fu Style